 (2) The retirement plan may provide for retirement benefits measured on the basis of services rendered or to be rendered by an employee, either before or after the date on which such employee first becomes a member of the retirement plan.
 The retirement plan may provide for a minimum of years of service and a minimum and maximum age of retirement for the employee.
 [1965 c.348 §2; 1969 c.666 §48]

-264.820 District to budget for retirement system.
+264.820 Budgeting for retirement system.
 The district may budget and provide for payment into the fund of the retirement plan an amount sufficient:

 (1) To provide on an actuarial reserve basis the amortized level premium cost of the retirement benefits which, under the provision of the retirement system, are to be provided by the district to its employees who attain the retirement age or retire in accordance with the terms of the retirement plan.